 Overview and Procedure

 The college recognizes that disputes about academic matters do arise.
-In order to resolve issues as efficiently as possible, the College requires the parties involved resolve the conflict informally whenever possible.
+In order to resolve issues as efficiently as possible, the College recommends the parties involved try to resolve the conflict informally whenever possible.
 Students should first address the issue with the relevant faculty member.
 If a student feels uncomfortable addressing the relevant faculty member, for whatever reason, students may choose to address the issue with another faculty member in the same department.
-If this does not resolve the issue, students should attempt to resolve the matter with the department chair and, if necessary, the department chair or school dean.
+If this does not resolve the issue, students should attempt to resolve the matter with the department chair and, if necessary, the school dean.
 If all of these fail to bring a conclusion to the matter, the student may submit a formal academic appeal to the Academic Standards Committee, providing evidence that they followed the informal process and could not come to an agreement.

-In order to file an academic appeal, log in to the academic appeals form and complete the necessary information.
+- To file an academic appeal, click on the Academic Appeals Form and complete the necessary information.

 - To file a financial appeal (i.e. TAP Waiver, Federal Waiver), click on the Financial Aid Waiver Request Form and complete the necessary information.